espruino/EspruinoDocs/devices/NRF24L01P.md

 * Devices have a transmit and a receive address
 * Devices can only transmit **or** receive.
 They can't do both at the same time
 * Transmits are acknowledged - a module knows if the data it sent was received
+* The NRF24 module can be unreliable at the higher

 The Espruino module allows you to send and receive strings.
 It does this by sending enough packets to contain the string plus a terminating zero.
 It will retry, but it is possible for parts of the string to get missed out.